JonathanHalpern/year-of-the-challenge/src/pages/home/home.md

 ---
-templateKey: home-page
-path: /
+path: /home
 title: Home
+isNonPage: true
 ---
-### What is Year of the Challenge?
+### What is Year of the Challenge

 When it comes to writing blogs, it is common sense that you play to your strengths.
 We are not great cooks or talented sportspersons; we are about as adept with a camera as your average macaques monkey (and much worse at taking selfies).
 We might fancy ourselves as the next Bear Grylls and Megan Hine, but the harsh reality is that we are more likely to be killed by a stingray than survive a desert night inside the skin of a camel.